 True Scarlet: I personally think I’m fashion-challenged, but my friends like my taste in clothes.
 I love skirts and blouses, but tight jeans and boots are always fun too.
 I never really care about the brand, I just like anything that gives me a figure.
 The only exception I have made is when it comes to my purse, I love my Coach bag.

-Monika: Are you involved in the life of your local LGBT community?
+Monika: Are you actively involved in your local LGBTQ+ community?
+If so, in what ways do you contribute or participate?

 True Scarlet: I try to help where I can, I help with a Human sexuality class at a local college.
 The class is not always large, but it’s good to be able to answer their questions and help people to understand what being Trans is.
 I also participate in our local LGBT activities when I am aware of them, This year my friends and I held a Trans-pride day.
 It was a lot of fun and we had a good turnout.